How to cite this paper

 node, allowing for fast linear search through all possibilities.
 Typically, the

-parallelism is expected to exceed the number of possibilities to search through at each
+parallelism is expected to exceed the number of possibilities to search through at

 node.
-With length-sorting to separate the top-level trie into many small subtries, we
+With length-sorting to separate the top-level trie into many small subtries,

 expect only a single step of symbol lookup to be needed in most practical instances.